 The Courier was publishing online before the L.A.
 Times, The Pasadena Star News and The Pasadena Weekly.
-Done Dennison, a Courier editor, taught herself HTML, and she figured out how to start an online edition using her home computer.
+Done Dennison, a Courier editor, taught herself HTML, and she figured out how to start an online edition usin this digital age," McIntire said.
+A printed edition of the Courier will no longer "It's become second nature for be on the stands on Thursday mornings.
+Readers will only be able to get their campus news ing her home computer.
 At that time, the only computer on campus with an Internet connection was in the Library.